 Unemployment is generally low in the CCPR, with disparities in race/ethnicity and disability status.
 Unemployment for teens, particularly those who are black/African American, or Hispanic/Latino.

-The WIDE group has been able to work with the Colorado Department of Labor and Employment for access to data on wage outcomes by special population, which can be used to improve services.
+The WIDE group has been able to work with CDLE for access to data on wage outcomes by special population, which can be used to improve services.

 Veterans